 A relatively unknown and unexplored country in the heart of the Balkans, Albania oozes culture and history.
 This is one of the oldest regions in Europe—if not in the world—sharing basically the same history as Greece and Italy.

 Albania lies between Macedonia, Kosovo, Greece, and Montenegro in a quiet corner of Europe.
-However, although it gets only a fraction of the crowds that visit Croatia, Greece, or Italy, those who do go there often find themselves surprised by its wealth of ancient sites, beautiful architecture, and vibrant culture.
+However, although it gets only a fraction of the crowds that visit Croatia, Greece, or Italy, those who go there often find themselves surprised by its wealth of ancient sites, beautiful architecture, and vibrant culture.

 This is as off-the-beaten-path as you can get in southern Europe, making it great for budget travel (especially when it comes to accommodation).
 Albania is a country boasting striking landscapes and incredible national parks, glorious beaches, and handfuls of historic towns and villages.
 Don’t miss Berat and Gjirokastra, the capital of Tirana, Theth National Park, Shkoder, and the Albanian Riviera.

 Currency: Albanian Lek (Lek)

 Denominations: Notes: 200 to 5000.
 Coins: 1- 100

-Other currencies accepted: You may find that your Euros are accepted, especially in large towns and cities, but you’ll get a crappy exchange rate so avoid it all costs.
+Other currencies accepted: You may find that your Euros are welcomed, especially in large towns and cities, but you’ll get a crappy exchange rate, so avoid it all costs.
 If you’re heading off somewhere a little more rural or you’re buying something on the market, you must have some Lek with you.
-It’s best to change your money when you arrive, to get the best exchange rate, and avoid using other currencies wherever possible to cut down on inconvenience.
+It’s best to change your money when you arrive to get the best exchange rate and avoid using other currencies wherever possible to cut down on inconvenience.

 How To Tip In Albania

-There are few countries which insist on tipping and Albania is not one of them.
-However, if you choose to leave a tip, your server or person concerned will be very grateful for it.
-Having said that, if you don’t feel the service was kind enough, you’re also well within your rights to not leave anything either.
+Few countries insist on tipping, and Albania is not one of them.
+However, if you choose to leave a tip, your server or the person concerned will be very grateful for it.
+Having said that, if you don’t feel the service was kind enough, you’re also well within your rights not to leave anything either.